 The obverse side of the coin depicts a portrait of Her Majesty Queen Elizabeth II.
 In March 2015, a switch was made from Ian Rank-Broadley's fourth official effigy of her majesty to Jody Clark's fifth portrait that shows an older Queen.
 Proof Sovereigns depict the fifth portrait since that date.
 Bullion and brilliant uncirculated Sovereigns depict the new fifth portrait since 2016.
-In the slideshow underneath, you can also see the first, second and third portrait of her majesty that appeared on Gold Sovereigns since 1957.
+In the slideshow above, you can also see the first, second and third portrait of her majesty that appeared on Gold Sovereigns since 1957.
 Starting with the Queen's fourth portrait, the artist's initials (IRB or J.C) appear below the image.
 The profile of her majesty that appears on the Sovereign coins can also be seen on the British Lunar Gold coins as well as the British Britannia Gold coins.
 Her majesty's name, "Dei Gra" and "Regina Fid Def" are engraved along the coin's edge.
 However, the respective official denomination is not engraved on the various Sovereign coins.

 The standard reverse design of the British Gold Sovereign goes back all the way to 1817.
 It depicts St. George on a horse in the process of slaying a dragon.
 This classic design by the Italian engraver Benedetto Pistrucci makes the Sovereign one of the most recognizable coins.
 The year of mintage appears underneath the image.
 Since 1957, Pistrucci's design was only replaced in 1989, 2002, 2005 and 2012.
 The 2005 and 2012 editions of the Gold Sovereign depict modern interpretations of the "St. George slaying the dragon" theme.
 The 2002 Sovereign was dedicated to the Queen's 50th anniversary on the British throne and depicts a crowned shield and wreath.
 The 1989 coin was dedicated to the 500th anniversary of the historic Sovereign.
 It shows the crowned shield on top of a double rose and the inscription "1489 - 1989 Anniversary of the Gold Sovereign".